merveBILGIC/Docs/aspnetcore/signalr/introduction.md

 * Enables broadcasting messages to all connected clients simultaneously.
 For example, a chat room.
 * Enables sending messages to specific clients or groups of clients.
 * Is open-sourced at [GitHub](https://github.com/aspnet/signalr).
-* Scalable.
+* Can be scaled to thousands or millions of clients.

 The connection between the client and server is persistent, unlike an HTTP connection.

 ## Transports

-SignalR abstracts over a number of techniques for building real-time web applications.
-[WebSockets](https://tools.ietf.org/html/rfc7118) is the optimal transport, but other techniques like Server-Sent Events and Long Polling can be used when those aren't available.
+SignalR abstracts over a number of techniques for real-time communication.
+[WebSockets](https://tools.ietf.org/html/rfc7118) is the optimal transport, but other techniques like [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) and Long Polling can be used when WebSockets aren't available.
 SignalR will automatically detect and initialize the appropriate transport based on features supported on the server and client.

 ## Hubs